Tithe Barn Wedding Photographs - Darren and Lucy’s wedding day

 One of the two lovely readings from the service will probably stick out in my mind forever.
 Not just because I am reading ‘Oh, the Places You’ll Go’ by Dr Seuss to my son at the moment but because one of their guests read it perfectly from memory as if he was presenting on the stage.

-The newlyweds left to a standing ovation to their drinks reception in the glorious sunshine.
+The newly-weds left to a standing ovation to their drinks reception in the glorious sunshine.
 After drinking, laughing, greetings and exploring the grounds I organised a few group shots precariously balanced upon some step ladders.

-Lucy and Darren’s friends and family shared in their fun-loving nature and even a few of the group shots became ridiculously hilarious (especially after the ‘go on have a kiss, suggestion!).
+Lucy and Darren’s friends and family shared in their fun-loving nature.
+Even a few of the group shots became ridiculously hilarious (especially after the ‘go on have a kiss, suggestion!).
 All of the guests were so very friendly and helpful.
 I know many of our clients comment that having us at the wedding is like ‘having a guest with a big camera’ but I truly felt like a guest.
 Whilst the wedding guests enjoyed the weather and surroundings, Darren, Lucy and I explored the Shepherds hut, trees and nearby field for some ‘couple shots’.

 Over the years I have seen so many contrary ‘documentary wedding photographers’ fill their portfolio with obviously posed images.
-The couples may look beautiful and amazing but they will look at their posed images and see them as ‘un-natural’, not really what our clients have in mind for their timeless wedding photography.
+The couples may look beautiful and amazing but they will look at their posed images and see them as ‘un-natural’.
+Not really what our clients have in mind for their timeless wedding photography.

 Looking around the room the amount of thought and detail that had gone into their dream wedding was apparent.
 A picture frame with their parent’s wedding photographs greeted the guests next to a huge seating plan.
 The tables were adorned with handmade table and place names, flowers and wedding photo sharing information.

 The most poignant moment of the speeches however (that I alluded to earlier) was a secret kept by myself and a select few.
-In looking back over Lucy’s childhood photographs Darren had noticed that Lucy was for a long time (and still is) a huge Jason Donovan fan and was often snapped wearing a t-shirt with is face on.
+In looking back over Lucy’s childhood photographs Darren had noticed that Lucy was for a long time (and still is) a huge Jason Donovan fan.
+She was often snapped wearing a t-shirt with is face on.
 So as a wedding day present Darren had organised a framed photograph of none other than Jason Donovan himself wearing a t-shirt with Lucy’s face on it.
 I’m not sure she could quite believe it!

 One of the groomsmen picked up his guitar and beautifully played Darren and Lucy’s first dance.
 I couldn’t help but think how very ‘them’ the scene in front of me was.
-Surrounded by singing and smiling friends and family the loving couple swayed and spun about the dance floor all of the time beaming into each other’s eyes.
+Surrounded by singing and smiling friends and family the loving couple swayed and spun about the dance floor.
+All of the time beaming into each other’s eyes.

 Upstairs on the balcony, overlooking the main room the sweet table was being ‘investigated’ by children and adults alike.
 The wedding party took it in turns to take their own pictures behind a huge Polaroid frame with chalk boards.

-As I packed my kit away and left the dancing was still in full force, the evening guest’s brought a renewed energy to the dance floor.
+As I packed my kit away and left the dancing was still in full force.
+The evening guest’s brought a renewed energy to the dance floor.
 Outside groups sat around the fairy lit tables and tree’s filling the cool night air with sounds of chatter and laughter.
 In true Darren and Lucy style some of the guests had decided that quick running contest was called for!

 A lovely fun packed day for a lovely fun-loving couple.